Stand up for the Clean Water Act

 HEALTHY FISHERIES

-This new definition is based in sound science (and common sense): If we pollute upstream, we put downstream waters at risk.
+This ruling lacks common sense: If we pollute upstream, we put downstream waters at risk.

 We need your help in defending the Clean Water Act.